Pylons/pyramid/docs/narr/models.rst

 ``BlogEntry`` model implements the ``IBlogEntry`` interface.

-You can also specify that a *particular* model instance provides an interface (as opposed to its class).
-To do so, use the :func:`zope.interface.directlyProvides` function:
+You can also specify that a *particular* model instance provides an interface, as opposed to its class as above, which implies that all instances do.
+To do so, use the :func:`zope.interface.directlyProvides`
+function:

 .. code-block:: python
    :linenos: